Azure-Samples/ms-identity-blazor-server/WebApp-OIDC/MyOrg/README.md

 ## Explore the sample

 1. Open your browser and navigate to `https://localhost:44318`.
 1. Select the **Sign in** button on the top right corner.
+When the user signs-in for the first time , a consent screen is presented with required permissions, select **Accept**.
 You will see claims from the signed-in user's token.

 ![UserClaims](./ReadmeFiles/UserClaims.png)